Company Profile

 The Polar Division and Bear Creek are located on the Taimyr Peninsula — Nornickel’s key resource base.

-The Norilsk Division comprises a full production cycle: from ore mining and
+The Norilsk site comprises a full production cycle: from ore mining and

 GRK Bystrinskoye is a mining and processing plant located in a remote area of the Gazimuro-Zavodsky District, the Zabaykalsky Region.